 The best way to promote economic growth is considered by most economists to be in the form of a mixed market economy where government provides the essential services like health, education and infrastructure and private enterprise is encouraged to set up businesses.
 In order for private enterprise to flourish it is considered that the capitalist system based on private ownership of property, business and industry directed towards making the greatest possible profits will create the largest number of jobs and provide the tax revenues needed by governments to invest in social services.
 In this way it is left to individuals and companies to decide what to produce, how to do it and for whom.
-And the best way to forge strong working relationships in companies is to pay workers a fair wage, provide good working conditions and to keep employees informed.
+And the best way to forge strong working relationships in companies is to pay workers a fair wage, provide good working conditions and to keep employees motivated and informed.

 The World Bank produces annually a set of world governance indicators including one which assesses the ability of individual governments to formulate and implement sound policies and regulations that permit and promote private sector development.
 And the following countries are considered to have the firm but lightest of touches in facilitating and regulating economic activity:- Denmark, Luxembourg, Hong Kong, Singapore, UK, Ireland, New Zealand, Netherlands.